-- Physical Education
+Physical Education

 - Te Reo Māori

 - Trades

 - Wharekura hakinakina/hauora

-- 3.7 Appointment of untrained/ungualified teachers

-Forty-eight percent of principals had to employ untrained or ungualified teachers because they could not find trained and qualified teachers for the year.
+48% of principals had to employ untrained or unqualified teachers because they could not find trained and qualified teachers for the year.
 The employing schools had appointed 1.98 such teachers each on average.

-Overall, 1.3 untrained/ungualified teachers were employed per school, almost double the previous high for permanent appointments and two thirds higher for fixed term.
-There was approximately one appointment to permanent positions per six schools and one appointment to fixed term per two schools.
+Overall, 1.3 untrained/unqualified teachers were employed per school, almost doubling the previous high for permanent appointments and two thirds higher for fixed term appointments.
+There were, on average, approximately one appointment per six schools to permanent positions and one appointment per every two schools to fixed term positions.